mayad123/opaqueExpressionChatBot/README.md

 ### Expression View
 This shows the hierarchical structure of your expression, similar to how Cameo's Expression Editor displays it.
 It helps you understand how the operations are nested.

-## 💡 Tips for Best Results
+## Tips for Best Results

 1. **Be Specific** - Describe exactly what you want to find or filter
-   - ✅ Good: "Find all classes that have the «InterfaceBlock» stereotype"
+   - Good: "Find all classes that have the «InterfaceBlock» stereotype"
-   - ❌ Less clear: "Find some classes"
+   - Less clear: "Find some classes"

 2. **Mention Stereotypes** - If you're looking for elements with specific stereotypes, mention them
-   - ✅ Good: "Get all elements with the «Capability» stereotype"
+   - Good: "Get all elements with the «Capability» stereotype"
-   - ❌ Less clear: "Get some elements"
+   - Less clear: "Get some elements"

 3. **Describe the Context** - If your expression starts from a specific element type, mention it
-   - ✅ Good: "From an Action, get all input pins that have types"
+   - Good: "From an Action, get all input pins that have types"
-   - ❌ Less clear: "Get pins"
+   - Less clear: "Get pins"

 4. **Use Model Terms** - Use Cameo/MagicDraw terminology when possible
    - Classes, Blocks, Actions, Pins, Properties, Operations, Stereotypes, etc.

-## 🔗 Related Documentation
+## Related Documentation

 This tool is based on the official Cameo documentation:
 - [Cameo Documentation - Creating new operations](https://docs.nomagic.com/spaces/MD2021x/pages/64978604/Creating+new+operations)

-## 🤝 Contributing
+## Contributing

 Found a bug or have a feature request?
 Feel free to contribute!
 This is an open-source project.

-## 📄 License
+## License

 MIT License - Feel free to use this tool for your Cameo modeling work!

 ---

-**Powered by Mistral.AI** 🤖 | **Built with ❤️ for the Cameo modeling community**
+**Powered by Mistral.AI** | **Built for the Cameo modeling community**